 - If your ceiling is 8 feet high, then the largest wall cabinets you can use are 42″ high.
 True or False?

 - Your contractor should supply the measurements to the kitchen designer and cabinet dealer.
 True or False?

 - Painted cabinets are more easily damaged by water and chipping.
 This is why it is important to get more expensive cabinetry when you want a painted finish.
 True or False?

 - It is important to find cabinets that are Carb 2 compliant and meet off gassing standards.
 True or False?

 - For less expensive cabinets, getting cabinets made in the United States is a valuable upgrade.
 True or False?

-- Solid wood doors on a slab style stained wood door is important in order to get the nicest looking doors.
+- Solid wood doors on a slab style-stained wood door are important in order to get the nicest looking doors.
 True or False?